War Drums: Production

-Parts of the film were shot in Kanab Canyon and Johnson Canyon in Utah.
+Parts of the film were shot in Kanab Canyon (on Kanab Creek), and Johnson Canyon (Juab County, Utah), in Utah.

 According to the July 1956 Hollywood Reporter, there were accidents on the set of War Drums.
 A lightning strike destroyed a generator, delaying production a few days, and a fire burned up one of the wardrobe trailers.

+Retrospective appraisal

+Film historian Wheeler W. Dixon dismisses the War Drums, one of two Westerns Reginald LeBorg directed for United Artists’ Comet Productions, its “B movie” unit (the other is The Dalton Girls (1957).

+Dixon reports that Lex Barker’s portrayal of Mangus Coloradas is “extremely unconvincing,” adding that “the film is patronizing and mechanical, redeemed only by the work of the always dependable Ben Johnson.”